Maha6932/Bulk_RNA_seq_TGF--_and_IL-12_orchestration_cancer_vaccine/README.md

 1. Checked available RAM: Only 8GB on my system
 2. Researched memory requirements: HISAT2 needs ~10GB for mouse genome
 3. Considered cloud computing (AWS, Google Cloud) but wanted local solution
-4. Discovered Salmon as alternative
+4. Discovered Salmon as alternative and was also mentioned in the methods section in the paper.

 **Decision:** Switch to **transcriptome-based pseudo-alignment** with Salmon